graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/logging.rst

     ...]
 Device /device:IPU:0 attached to IPU: 0

-where the *Device /device:IPU:0 attached to IPU: 0* indicates that the device known to TensorFlow as */device:IPU:0* is IPU 0.
-The numbering of IPUs in your machine can be found by using the `gc-info -l` command.
+where the "Device /device:IPU:0 attached to IPU: 0" indicates that the device known to TensorFlow as "/device:IPU:0" is IPU 0.
+The numbering of IPUs in your machine can be found by using the ``gc-info -l`` command.

 TensorFlow options for reporting
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~